-Figure 2-3.
-Circuit Breaker Box and Keys (As Shipped)
+Figure 2.3 - Circuit Breaker Box and Keys (as shipped)

 - 5. There are two locks securing the lid, one on each side.
-To properly open the lid, press down, on the lid, above the side lock and unlock the latch. - 6.
+To properly open the lid, press down on the lid above the side lock and unlock the latch.
 Repeat for the other side.
 If pressure is not applied from the top, the lid may appear stuck.

-NOTE: Always verify that the side locks are unlocked before attempting to lift the lid.

-- 7. Once the lid is open, remove the front access panel by lifting it up and out.
-Also remove the black panel, indicated by the arrow, over top of the customer connection area. - 8.
+NOTE: Always verify that the side locks are unlocked before attempting to lift the lid. - 6.
+Once the lid is open, remove the front access panel by lifting it up and out.
+Also remove the black panel over top of the customer connection area. - 7.
 Perform a visual inspection for any hidden freight damage.
-If damage is present, contact the freight carrier.

-Figure 2-4.
-Inspect for Damage
+Figure 2.4 - Inspecting for damage